Sebiworld/AppApi/README.md

 }
 ```

-Generally speaking, you can count on consistant errors and status-codes from the module, which makes interacting with the api much easier.
+Generally speaking, you can count on consistent errors and status-codes from the module, which makes interacting with the api much easier.
 Read more about that in the section [Error Handling](#error-handling).

 <a name="php-session"></a>

 ### PHP-Session (Recommended for on-site usage)

-For this authentication method is not much explaination needed.
+For this authentication method is not much explanation needed.
 Give your newly created application a speaking title and add a description.
 For a request, all you have to do is add the apikey as `X-API-KEY` header.
 If you are logged in, for example at your site's backend, you are logged in at your api's endpoints as well.

 <a name="single-jwt"></a>